kchinzei/kch-rgbw-lib/docs/LEDChip.md

 LEDs are classified to color LED and white LED.
 A color LED has wavelength, and white LED has color temperature. `LEDChipTypes` is used to distinguish them.

 Currently `wavelength` is limited to 405-700 nm as in WaveLength library, and color temperature is limited to 1000-20000 k as in ColorTemperature library.
-This means you cannot represent NIR or UV LEDs using `LEDChip`.
+It's not intended to represent NIR or UV LEDs.

 Internally both types are represented by `CSpace` in 'xyY' colorspace.
 'Y' is used as the rated (max) brightness.
 For this purpose, class `LEDChip` is derived from `CSpaceR`, which is a read only CSpace.